AdityaPandey4/Finkraft_AI/docs_for_my_reference/llm_features/features.md

-Here are some suggested features, focusing on ease of use and practical business needs:

   1. Automated Data Profiling and Quality Check
    * What it is: When a user uploads a CSV, the application would automatically generate a quick